 Maintaining a baseline level of fund balance, otherwise known as a financial reserve, enhances financial stability for any individual or organization.
 Just as people keep emergency funds in their checking accounts, Chicago Public Schools (CPS) seeks to maintain a baseline amount of funds within its operating account to ensure smooth day-to-day operations.
 Additionally, financial reserves provide a cushion for year-to-year fluctuations in financial performance.

-CPS adopted its Fund Balance and Budget Management policy1 in August 2008.
+CPS adopted its Fund Balance and Budget Management policy1 in August 2008 and passed an amended version in January 2021.2 The amended policy increases the target unrestricted fund balance to 15 percent (from a minimum of 5 percent previously) of CPS’ operating and debt service budget, net of certain non-cash expenditures.
+The updated policy reflects best practices recommended by the Government Finance Officers’ Association (GFOA) and reflects CPS commitment to continue to strengthen its financial position.
 The goals of this policy are to maintain adequate fund balances in various funds to provide sufficient cash flow for daily financial needs, offset significant economic downturns or revenue shortfalls, provide funds for unforeseen emergency expenditures, and secure and maintain strong credit ratings.
-The definition of fund balances in this context is assets plus deferred outflows in excess of liabilities plus deferred inflows that can be spent in times of need.
+The definition of fund balances in this context is assets plus deferred outflows in excess of liabilities plus deferred inflows that have no external restrictions.

 Use of Fund Balance

 The Chicago Board of Education’s fund balance consists of both restricted and unrestricted amounts.
 The appropriated portion of fund balance comprises the unspent restricted prior year fund balance.
 Due to the nature of these funds—which include federal nutrition funding, state funding for early childhood, and school-generated revenue—they can only be spent on the intended use and not for general expenses.
 As a result, even with a balanced budget, the district will still appropriate a general operating fund balance.
-In FY2021, $22 million of the $6.9 billion operating budget is funded by restricted fund balance.
+In FY2022, $10 million of the $7.8 billion operating budget is funded by restricted fund balance.

 Debt service funds and capital funds are recorded separately and used for their own restricted purposes.
 These funds are described more fully in the capital and debt chapters.